 Lastly, the blue carbon and forest carbon projects of the CEC have similar objectives and have already started to coordinate activities pertaining to mangrove forests.
 Some of the carbon accumulating in aquatic systems originates from upstream land ecosystems, and management, land use and disturbance of those ecosystems can affect carbon (C) accumulation rates in blue carbon systems.
-Funding of both projects for the next two years will create opportunities for further cooperation and synergies among the two related land and marine sectors.
+Both projects will create opportunities in the next two years for further cooperation and synergies among the two related land and marine sectors.

-Learning from and assisting vulnerable groups and indigenous communities.
+• Learning from and assisting vulnerable groups and indigenous communities.